 Annotating or curating data from an IDP related experiment or study

 As a researcher in the field of Intrinsically Disordered Proteins (IDPs), you want to know how to process an experimental result in a FAIR way.
 As a final aim, you want to deposit the data in a community database or registry for wider adoption.

 You can split the experimental process in several steps:

 - How should you properly describe an IDP experiment?
 Are there any community standards that you should follow?

 - How do you add metadata in order to make IDP data more machine readable?

 - How should you publish IDP data to a wider audience?

 The IDP community developed a MIADE standard under a PSI-ID workgroup.
 The standard specifies the minimum information required to comprehend the result of a disorder experiment.

-The IDP community developed an Intrinsically Disordered Proteins Ontology (IDPO).
-The ontology is an agreed consensus of terms used in the community, organized in a structured way.
+The IDP community developed the Intrinsically Disordered Proteins Ontology (Intrinsically disordered proteins ontology (IDPO)).
+The ontology is an agreed consensus of terms used in the community, organised in a structured way.